Cardinals vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Adam Wainwright will attempt to control Nico Hoerner and the Chicago Cubs when they take on his St. Louis Cardinals on Saturday at 1:10 PM ET.
+Nico Hoerner and the Chicago Cubs will take on the St. Louis Cardinals and Tommy Edman at London Stadium on Sunday at 10:10 AM ET.

-The Cubs are favored in this one, at -135, while the underdog Cardinals have +110 odds to upset.
-The over/under is 14 runs for the matchup.
+The Cubs are the favorite in this one, at -140, while the underdog Cardinals have +115 odds to win.
+The total for the matchup has been listed at 11.5 runs.

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.